r-dube/pickingflowers/tibet.md

 Similar to the general population, the Tibetan diaspora has also adopted cell phones for their communication needs.
 Noticing the change in their targets' communication habits, Chinese attackers created and used cell phone-specific malware to maintain their infiltration of the Tibetan community \[TCL6\], \[TCL12\], \[K2\].

-In one 2018 incident, a Tibetan activist received a WhatsApp message from a Chinese attacker claiming to be an Amnesty Internal employee.
+In one 2018 incident, a Tibetan activist received a WhatsApp message from a Chinese attacker claiming to be an Amnesty International employee.
 The attacker engaged the activist in a conversation regarding a recent protest self-immolation incident in Tibet.
 Subsequently, the attacker sent the activist obfuscated links that, if clicked, would download malware onto the activist's cell phone \[TCL12\].